 The holidays may be the perfect time to discuss insurance needs

 Not often discussed until too late, planning for life insurance and funeral costs is a wise thing to do.
-As families connect this year, there may be some surprises due to our social distancing.
-We may notice our older family members have aged more than expected or a COVID illness during 2020 might make us more ready to discuss planning needs.
+As families reconnect this year, there may be some surprises due to our social distancing.
+We may notice our older family members have aged more than expected or a recent COVID illness might make us more ready to discuss planning needs.

 This topic may seem uncomfortable so we have answered most of the tough questions below to help you prepare.

 Final expense insurance is designed to cover the bills that your loved ones will face after your death.
 These costs will include medical bills and funeral expenses.